pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-03-18-coconut-bread.markdown

 - Bake at 350F for about 40-45 minutes, until the top is just firm to the touch

-- Brush the top with water (or olive oil), and sprinkle with everything bagel seasoning (optional).
+- Brush the top with water (or <a href='/misc/olive-oil'>olive oil</a>), and sprinkle with everything bagel seasoning (optional).
 Return to the oven for another 4 minutes.
 A toothpick should come out totally clean, and the <a href='https://amzn.to/4kmobG2'>internal temperature</a> should register about <a href='https://amzn.to/4kmobG2'>205F</a>

 - Remove from the oven, and let cool in the pan for 30 minutes.
 Transfer to a <a href='https://amzn.to/4qQNmn2'>wire rack</a> in the fridge to totally cool before slicing
 - <img src='/assets/Food/Bread/Coconut Bread/coconut-bread-7.jpg' alt='' class='instruction-image'>